 How do I get help for a maintenance problem?

 For fastest service, please submit work orders through your Tenant Portal.
 You may also submit your maintenance request to Maint@MadisonSpokane.com.
 In the subject line type “MAINT:” in capital letters followed by your property address and unit number if applicable.
 If it is urgent (leaking water, sewage back-up, etc) please follow-up with a phone call.
 All non-urgent matters will be responded to within 48 hours.
 Please utilize the Maintenance FAQs on our website and troubleshooting guide before submitting your maintenance request.

 How long should I wait to hear back from someone regarding a maintenance problem?

 If you submit a non-urgent maintenance request, you will hear back from us within two business days.
 Urgent requests are responded to ASAP.
 Unless urgent, all maintenance requests must be in writing.
 If you have not heard from our office or our vendor within in three days, please contact Maint@MadisonSpokane.com or 509-465-9052.

 What do I do in an emergency?

-If this is an after-hours urgent maintenance items occurs, please call our 24 hour emergency at 509-465-9052 and as soon as the greeting begins, press “1” or, you can dial 855.559.5525.
-Examples of urgent matters are active water flooding, fire, or anything you believe to be dangerous to your heath that can’t wait until the next business day.
+If an after-hours urgent maintenance item occurs, please call our 24-hour emergency at 509-465-9052 and as soon as the greeting begins, press “1” or, you can dial 855.559.5525.
+Examples of urgent matters are active water flooding, fire, or anything you believe to be dangerous to your health that can’t wait until the next business day.